freeCodeCamp/guide/src/pages/articles/javascript/scopes-in-javascript/index.md

 # References

-1. [Scopes and Closures](https://github.com/getify/You-Dont-Know-JS/tree/master/scope%20%26%20closures) by Kyle Simpson.
+1.  <a href='https://github.com/getify/You-Dont-Know-JS/tree/master/scope%20%26%20closures' target='_blank' rel='nofollow'>Scopes and Closures</a> by Kyle Simpson.
 It goes into more details of how the scope mechanism works, and also has a superficial description of how the JavaScript compiler works, so if you're interested in that, definitely give it a read!
 It's free on GitHub and can be bought from O'Reilly.